LamAnnieV/deploy_5/README.md

 Update the working directory to deploy_5
 ```

-For the purpose of testing the second build, make updates to an HTML file.
+For the purpose of testing the second build, make updates to [home.html](Images/home.html_edit.png) file.

 **Edit to the Jenkinsfilev1**